christhomas16/meeting_transcriber/README.md

-# Real-Time Meeting Transcriber with Smart Speaker Identification
+# Real-Time Meeting Transcriber with Integrated ASR + Diarization

-A sophisticated real-time meeting transcriber that captures microphone audio, transcribes speech using Whisper, and intelligently identifies speakers by name and voice characteristics.
+A sophisticated real-time meeting transcriber that uses an integrated ASR + Diarization pipeline for accurate speaker identification and transcription.
+Built using the [Hugging Face ASR + Diarization approach](https://huggingface.co/blog/asr-diarization).

 ## ✨ Features

 - **🎙️ Real-Time Transcription**: Live speech-to-text using OpenAI Whisper
-- **👥 Unlimited Speaker Support**: Configurable speaker detection (default: 15 speakers, customizable up to 50+)
-- **🧠 Smart Speaker Recognition**: Identifies speakers by self-introductions ("My name is John") and voice characteristics
-- **🔍 Voice Memory**: Maintains consistent speaker identity throughout the conversation
-- **📝 Clean Conversation Output**: Natural speech segments without artificial breaks
+- **🎯 Integrated Diarization**: Uses pyannote speaker-diarization-3.1 for accurate speaker detection
+- **👥 Automatic Speaker Labeling**: Clean "Person 1", "Person 2" labels without complex voice analysis
+- **⚡ Optimized Pipeline**: ASR and diarization work together in a single optimized workflow
+- **📝 Timestamp Alignment**: Precise alignment of transcription with speaker segments
 - **📊 Final Summary**: Comprehensive conversation summary when you end the session
-- **🔄 Continuous Processing**: 10-second audio chunks for optimal balance of accuracy and real-time performance
+- **🔄 Continuous Processing**: 10-second audio chunks for optimal real-time performance

 ## 🚀 How It Works

-The system combines multiple AI models to create intelligent speaker-aware transcription:
+The system uses an integrated pipeline that combines Whisper ASR with pyannote diarization:

 1. **Audio Capture**: Records from your microphone in 10-second chunks
-2. **Speaker Diarization**: Uses pyannote.audio to detect when different people are speaking
+2. **Diarization**: Uses pyannote/speaker-diarization-3.1 to identify speaker segments with precise timestamps
-3. **Speech Transcription**: Converts audio to text using Whisper base model
+3. **ASR Transcription**: Converts audio to text using Whisper with timestamps
-4. **Smart Speaker Matching**:
-   - Detects self-introductions like "My name is John" or "I'm Anna"
-   - Analyzes voice characteristics (pitch, frequency distribution, energy patterns)
+4. **Intelligent Alignment**: Matches transcribed text chunks to speaker segments based on time overlap
-   - Maintains consistent speaker identification across audio chunks
+5. **Consistent Labeling**: Maintains "Person 1", "Person 2" labels across all audio chunks
-5. **Natural Segmentation**: Preserves Whisper's natural speech boundaries
 6. **Final Summarization**: Generates conversation summary using specialized meeting summary model

 ## 🛠️ Installation

 ### Prerequisites
-- Python 3.8+
+- Python 3.8-3.11 (Python 3.13 is not yet supported)
 - Microphone access
 - Internet connection (for model downloads)